thedamon/writings/posts/myplanet-intro.md

 tags:
   - "theatre"
   - "my planet"
+  - "monologue"
 teaser: Opening scene from the solo show I wrote and performed with EmergentSeas in 2017 and 2018.
-note: Opening scene from the solo show I wrote and performed with EmergentSeas in 2017 and 2018.
+note: Opening scene from the solo show I wrote and performed with EmergentSeas.
+Presented in 2017 at the London Fringe and in 2018 at Aeoloian Hall.

 ---